sagemath/sagewiki_to_gh-2022-10-10/days87.md

 == Schedule ==

 Activities will begin the morning of Monday, July 17 and end around in the early afternoon on Saturday, July 22.
 The workshop will be primarily project-focused, though there will be a few talks aimed at graduate students.
+We will be soliciting suggestions for projects from participants before the start of the workshop.

 == Participants ==

 We are in the process of inviting participants.
-If you would like to attend, feel free to e-mail one of the organizers.
+If you would like to attend, feel fill out [[https://goo.gl/forms/TdoRZDpN0zq5kEZy2|this form]] by '''April 28'''.
 There will also be a registration process for graduate students to attend.

  * Jonathan Bober (University of Bristol)